iamvikas718/Tech-Stack-Analyzer/README.md

 ##  How to Use

 1. Clone this repo or run it on Streamlit Cloud (https://streamlit.io/cloud)
-2. Enter your Wappalyzer API key
+2. Enter your builtwith API key
 3. Paste domain (e.g. stripe.com)
 4. Get a list of tech stack per domain
 5. Export as CSV